bodo-ai/Bodo/docs/api_docs/BodoSQL.md

 #### TIMESTAMP_LTZ_FROM_PARTS
 -   `TIMESTAMP_LTZ_FROM_PARTS(year, month, day, hour, minute, second[, nanosecond])`

-    Equivalent to `TIMESTAMP_FROM_PARTS` but without the optional timezone argument.
+    Equivalent to `TIMESTAMP_FROM_PARTS(year, month, day, hour, minute, second[, nanosecond])` but without the optional timezone argument in the first overload.
 The output is always timezone-aware using the local timezone.

-#### TIMESTAMPLTZFROM_PARTS
+#### TIMESTAMPLTZFROMPARTS
 -   `TIMESTAMP_LTZ_FROM_PARTS(year, month, day, hour, minute, second[, nanosecond])`

     Equivalent to `TIMESTAMP_LTZ_FROM_PARTS`